akurani/recvneo/readme.md

 ## Requirements

-recvneo requires Python 2.7.11+ or Python 3.5.1+ and the standard libraries.
+recvneo requires **Python 3**.
+The script previously supported Python 2, but that version is being [retired](https://pythonclock.org/).

 ## Installation

-On Mac or Linux, copy the script to somewhere in your PATH and set the executable bit:
+On Mac, copy the script to somewhere in your PATH and set the executable bit:

     chmod +x recvneo

-NOTE: untested on other OSs.
+Note: untested on other OSs, but this should work on Linux too.

 ## Usage